LunaticWyrm467/node_tree/node_tree_core/README.md

 ## Getting Started!
 Simply either run `cargo add node_tree` at the terminal directed towards the directory of your project, or add `node_tree = X.X` to your `cargo.toml` file.

 To begin creating a program in Rust that utilizes a `NodeTree`, we must first create a root `Node`.
-In order to reduce boilerplate, we will use the included `NodeSys` derive macro to implement the required `Dynamic` and `NodeAbstract` traits.
+In order to reduce boilerplate, we will use the included `Abstract` derive macro to implement the required `Dynamic` and `NodeAbstract` traits.
 We will then implement the `Node` trait ourselves.
 ```rust
 use node_tree::prelude::*;